-Click Talk Over.
+Click Talkover.

-Position your talk over microphone.
+Position your talkover microphone.
 The microphone needs to be close to your mouth and maintained at a constant distance from your mouth while in use.

-Speak at a normal level and $\underline{\text{calibrate}}$ the Input Level by sliding the arrow icon until the blue line on the VU meter just meets the calibration marker.
+Speak at a normal level and calibrate the Input Level to the microphone by sliding the arrow icon until the blue line on the VU meter just meets the calibration marker.
 When you see the VU meter line go past this marker, the line will be red.
 In this case, you have adjusted it too high.

-The output to the patient can now be set to the desired decibel level using the Output Volume control.
+The output to the patient can now be set to the desired decibel level using the Output control.
 Click and hold the mouse button on the arrow icon and drag it to the volume needed for the patient to hear you through the insert earphones.
 Click Close to turn the talkover microphone off.